-Note: Beginning odometer reading on this trip must match ending reading from prior trip and ending reading from this trip must be the healening reading on the part trip.
+Note: Beginning odometer reading on this trip must match ending reading from prior trip and ending reading trom this trip must be the beginning reading on the next trip.

 Section 1 - Introduction Version: July 2017 THIS PAGE INTENTIONALLY LEFT BLANK.